-During Master parallel configuration, this output indicates a read operation of an external dynamic memory device.
-This output is normally not used.
+During Master Parallel configuration, each change on the A0-15 outputs is preceded by a rising edge on RCLK, a redundant output signal.
 After configuration, this is a user-programmable I/O pin.

 M0, M1, M2

 As Mode inputs, these pins are sampled before the start of configuration to determine the configuration mode to be used.